Lokankara/Souvenir/README.md

 - date of issue;
 - price.

-  For brands, you must store:
+  For manufacturers, you must store:
 - name;
 - country.

 #### Service
 - Implement the following features:
-- Add, edit, view all brands and all souvenirs.
+- Add, edit, view all manufacturers and all souvenirs.
 - Display information about the souvenirs of a given brand.
 - Display information about souvenirs made in a given country.
-- View information about brands whose prices for souvenirs are less than the specified price.
+- Print information about manufacturers whose prices for souvenirs are less than the specified price.
-- View information about all brands and, for each brand, print information about all the souvenirs it produces.
+- Print information about all manufacturers and, for each brand, print information about all the souvenirs it produces.
-- View information about the brands of a given souvenir produced in a given year.
+- Print information about the manufacturers of a given souvenir produced in a given year.
 - For each year, print a list of souvenirs produced in that year.
 - Delete a given brand and its souvenirs.